MOSH-Insa-Toulouse/BUENO-Gas-Sensor/README.md

 ### Improvements
 Big TO-220 packages are a waste of space.
 Design would benefit from smaller packages for 3.3V/5V regulators and MOSFET.

 There is no logic level shifter between the RN2483 (3.3V logic) and the Atmega328P (5V logic).
-Pray that your RN2483 is 5V tolerant.
+Pray that your RN2483 is 5V tolerant .

 Some tracks are really close to the mounting holes of the RN2483 breakout or to pads.
 It would be better to optimize routing and components placement to isolate them better.